Skip to main content

 • Heat pumps last 10 to 15 years

 Regular maintenance can help extend your HVAC system lifespan, but repairs become more frequent and costly once it reaches the upper end of its expected life.
+Tasks like cleaning or replacing filters, checking components for wear, and servicing essential parts are crucial for keeping the system running smoothly.
+Without this upkeep, small issues can escalate into major repairs or premature system failure.

 Warning Signs You Need an HVAC System Replacement